Bibz87/kubernetes-example/.github/CONTRIBUTING.md

    * Provide as much information as possible (logs, metrics, screenshots, runtime environment, etc).
-   * Ensure that you are running on the latest stable version (tagged), or when using `master`, provide the specific commit being used.
+   * Ensure that you are running on the latest stable version (tagged), or when using `main`, provide the specific commit being used.
    * Provide the minimum needed viable source to replicate the problem.

 ## :bulb: Feature requests